CCurl/Forth_C/CFComp/ReadMe.txt

-This is the simple Forth MV image compiler.
+This is the simple Forth MV image assembler.